 Hellesylt’s waterfall is located in the centre of the village, between two bridges which enable you to stand above or below and watch the water cascade down the polished granite stones.

-The Ljøen viewpoint is located between Hellesylt and Stranda and offers a vantage point which gives a fabulous view of the UNESCO-listed Geirangerfjord and the surrounding mountains.
+The Ljøen viewpoint is located between Hellesylt and Stranda and offers a fantastic vantage point from which to experience a fabulous view of the UNESCO-listed Geirangerfjord and its surrounding mountains.

 Walking in Hellesylt